FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

 .. image:: ../img/shg/3/shg_hydro013.png

 .. note::
-   FLO-2D automatically uses **cubic feet per second** for discharge.
-Use metric units only if your model is in metric.
+   FLO-2D uses **cubic feet per second** for discharge unless the metric units switch is on, in which case it uses **cubic meters per second**.

 Step 6: Schematize the Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~